marvinrusinek/angular-10-quiz-app/README.md

 - use static field in QuestionComponent ts file for correctness types (see @kirjs message about this)
 - highlight all correct answers at the same time (using mat-checkbox)
 - sort correct answers in numerical order 1 & 2 instead of 2 & 1
+- remove pauseTimer in timer.component.ts unless I decide to use it somehow...

 - once all the correct answer(s) are selected,
 	- pause quiz and prevent any other answers from being selected
 	- display "Move on to next question...") or somehow animate the next button so it's obvious to move to the next question